katharynduffy/Environmental-Informatics-Using-Research-Infrastructures-and-their-Data/docs/02_Introduction_to_NEON.md

 ### Instrumentation data (IS)

 The process is essentially the same for sensor data.
 We'll do the same series of queries for Soil Temperature, DP1.00041.001.
-Let's use data from Moab in March 2017 this time.
+Let's use data from Moab in June 2017 this time.